P versus NP problem

-Unsolved problem in computer science: If the solution to a problem can be checked in polynomial time, must the problem be solvable in polynomial time?
+Unsolved problem in computer science: If the solution to a problem can be verified in polynomial time, must the problem be solvable in polynomial time?

 The P versus NP problem is a major unsolved problem in theoretical computer science.
-Informally, it asks whether every problem whose solution can be quickly verified can also be quickly solved.
+Informally, it asks whether every decision problem for which a proposed positive answer can be quickly verified can also be quickly solved.

 Here, "quickly" means an algorithm exists that solves the task and runs in polynomial time (as opposed to, say, exponential time), meaning the task completion time is bounded above by a polynomial function on the size of the input to the algorithm.
 The general class of questions that some algorithm can answer in polynomial time is "P" or "class P".
 For some questions, there is no known way to find an answer quickly, but if provided with an answer, it can be verified quickly.
 The class of questions where an answer can be verified in polynomial time is "NP", standing for "nondeterministic polynomial time".

 An answer to the P versus NP question would determine whether problems that can be verified in polynomial time can also be solved in polynomial time.
 If P ≠ NP, which is widely believed, it would mean that there are problems in NP that are harder to compute than to verify: they could not be solved in polynomial time, but the answer could be verified in polynomial time.

 The problem has been called the most important open problem in computer science.
 Aside from being an important problem in computational theory, a proof either way would have profound implications for mathematics, cryptography, algorithm research, artificial intelligence, game theory, multimedia processing, philosophy, economics and many other fields.
 It is one of the seven Millennium Prize Problems selected by the Clay Mathematics Institute, each of which carries a US$1,000,000 prize for the first correct solution.

 Example

 Consider the following yes/no problem: given an incomplete Sudoku grid of size $n^2 \times n^2$, is there at least one legal solution where every row, column, and $n \times n$ square contains the integers 1 through $n^2$?
-It is straightforward to verify "yes" instances of this generalized Sudoku problem given a candidate solution.
+It is straightforward to verify "yes" instances of this generalized Sudoku problem, given a candidate solution, by just checking the contents of the rows, columns and $n \times n$ squares.
 However, it is not known whether there is a polynomial-time algorithm that can correctly answer "yes" or "no" to all instances of this problem.
 Therefore, generalized Sudoku is in NP (quickly verifiable), but may or may not be in P (quickly solvable).
 (It is necessary to consider a generalized version of Sudoku, as any fixed size Sudoku has only a finite number of possible grids.
 In this case the problem is in P, as the answer can be found by table lookup.)